Navigating the new normal and other trends we weren't expecting — Part 2

 Today’s MSPs face significant challenges when it comes to delivering managed security services that provide the preventive capabilities their clients need.
 And that’s because they’re cobbling together single-function technologies from multiple vendors and struggling to operate them efficiently and effectively.

-But if cybersecurity is one of their key service offerings, MSPs need to step-up surveillance and security measures to remove vulnerabilities and prevent malicious attacks.
+But if cybersecurity is one of their key service offerings, managed service providers need to step-up surveillance and security measures to remove vulnerabilities and prevent malicious attacks.
 They also need to initiate conversations to raise awareness around cybersecurity to enable strict compliance with the company's policies.

 Related reading: Cybersecurity tips for MSPs